polygenea/polygenea.github.io/overview.md

 General datasets may be reduced to a belief snapshot via the following process:

-1. Create a Subject for each group of Subjects and Aggregated Subjects linked by "same" Tags.
+1. Create a Subject for each group of Nodes linked by "same" Tags.
 	The new Subject's `source` should be
 	a Derivation whose `support` is the set of all OutRef nodes in any of the original nodes' dependencies.
 2. Copy all Properties and Connections that pointed to any of the the original nodes to point to the new node.